dna-technology/dna-task-livecoding-java-payments/README.md

 2. run tests by using mvn wrapper to check if everything works fine.

 ## Scenario
-Let's imagine you are working on API for backoffice of online payment system.
-System has transactions log.
+Let's imagine you are working on API for backend of online payment system.
-It means that information about transactions are stored in database.
+In this system the user can make a payment to a specific merchant System has payment log.
+It means that information about payments are stored in database.
 Data can be used for reporting.

 ## Task
-Add new endpoint which give total income for transactions for selected time period
+Add new endpoint which give total income for payments for selected time period for given merchant.